 Have kids keep a prayer journal of letters to God.
 Review their work at the end of each unit to see how they’re applying all they’ve learned.
 Or kids can create a send-home newspaper about the things they’ve learned.

 Have kids sketch a Bible story they’ve learned about, create a mural, or draw a cartoon strip.
 If you’re dealing with a specific character quality, kids could draw how that character quality would look in different settings.
-Have kids use sidewalk chalk to illustrate their application of a lesson.
+Measure spiritual growth by having kids use sidewalk chalk to illustrate their application of a lesson.

 A lesson on giving?
 Have kids work together to create a project where they give to needy people.
 Give them plenty of decision-making authority.